Choosing the Right Astrophotography Filters for Amazing Images

 Bode’s Galaxy Image with ZWO Duoband filter

-Astrophotography is very subjective and each image produced carries the style and preferences of each individual creating it.
+Astrophotography is creative because each image has a unique style.
+Even with the same data, two people would create a very different image.
 Filters are another way that we can form the kind of image we want to see.
-I like subtle colours rather than over-saturated candy-coloured astropics as we often see online.
-I feel they are more natural and true in depicting the marvels that lie awaiting our discovery above.
+I like subtle colours rather than over-saturated ones.
+Some pictures I see are like candy-colored astropics.
+I want mine to be more natural and truer in showing the marvels that lie awaiting our discovery above.

 So, remember, try different filters and experiment until you understand how to get the results you want.
 Good luck with your imaging adventures!